PataphysicalSociety/soupault.app/site/tips-and-tricks/static-rendering.md

 When it comes to mathematics, [LaTeX](https://www.latex-project.org) remains the de facto standard.
 And when it comes to converting it to HTML, [KaTeX](https://katex.org) is one of the best libraries.

 KaTeX is usually used as a client side JavaScript library.
-However, it doesn't really need a browser to work.
+However, it doesn’t really need a browser to work.
 If you have node.js and npm in your system, nothing prevents you from using it in an offline script.

 ### Wrapper script